zepedaj/soleil/docs/source/content/automatic_cli.rst

 *argparse* parsers
 -----------------------------

-Soleil supports adding described objects to Python argument parsers of type ``argparse.ArgumentParser``.
+Soleil supports adding described objects as Python |ArgumentParser| arguments.
 Such objects will be instantiated from the description of a solconf root config.
 Supplying overrides is likewise supported.

 Given a standard Python parser: